hclarke/blog/content/rank2/rank2.md

 # What's a Rank 2 Function?

 note: I'll be using `delegate` and `function` more or less interchangeably.
-C#'s way of doing [first-class functions]() is with delegates (a method pointer + a target object, wrapped up in a `Delegate` object). you can get a delegate by casting a Method to a delegate type, or with a lambda expression, or a few other more cumbersome ways.
+C#'s way of doing first-class functions is with delegates (a method pointer + a target object, wrapped up in a `Delegate` object). you can get a delegate by casting a Method to a delegate type, or with a lambda expression, or a few other more cumbersome ways.

 First, it helps to know what Rank 0 and 1 types are.
-They more or less correspond to types, and generic types, respectively
+They more or less correspond to types, and generic types, respectively.

 ## rank-0 types